Are you pursuing true happiness – or fake happiness? Learn the important difference between these two so you can enjoy your best life.

 Want to know one of my main happiness philosophies I embrace – which helps me to stay happy on a daily basis?

 Back in his day, Aristotle wrote a lot about something called “Eudaimonia” – which roughly translates into “true happiness” – versus the “fake happiness” far too many of us get lured into pursuing.

-Here’s the big difference between “true and fake happiness” – quickly explained:
+Here’s the difference between “true happiness vs fake happiness”:

 - “Fake happiness” is all about pursuing “pleasure.”